Review: SilverKris Lounge Manila (MNL)

 Toilet

-Located behind the food buffet and at the far left end of the lounge are the toilets, which are gender segregated.
-During my visit, I found the male toilet to be bright, clean, and well-kept.
+Located behind the food buffet and at the far interior end of the lounge are the toilets, which are gender segregated.
+During my visit, I found the men’s toilet to be bright, clean, and well-kept.
 Apart from that there was nothing special about it, as it is pretty much barebones for a premium airline lounge.
 As expected, showers are not available at this lounge.

 Overall